 The mistakes can be of any sort or any dimension, including all aspects covered inside the application.
 It can be in the form of grammar, spelling, formatting, claim dependency, drawing, jargon, genre, and illustration.
-Also, it can be in the mistake of claims with respect to the description.
-Well, according to following statements stated by the USPTO after reviewing a set of 1600 patents:
+Also, it can be in the mistake of claims for the description.
+Well, according to the following statements stated by the USPTO after reviewing a set of 1600 patents:

 - 98% of the issued patents have mistakes

-- 50% of them were made by USPTO
+- 50% of them were made by the USPTO

-- 33% of mistakes need Certificate of Correction
+- 33% of errors need Certificate of Correction

-- And, 2% of them were mistakes from the core sections of the application.
+- Also, 2% of them were mistakes from the core sections of the application.

-Let us suppose, you have submitted a patent application with finalized claims having mistakes.
+Let us suppose; you have submitted a patent application with finalized claims having mistakes.
 What will happen if some third party puts a question against its validity in the future?
-Or what will happen if the patent examiner finds these mistakes and refuses to proceed or wants the application to be abandoned?
+Alternatively, what will happen if the patent examiner finds these mistakes and refuses to proceed or wants the application to be abandoned?
 There are a lot more unfavorable possibilities that the inventor might have to face due to ignoring the importance of proofreading.
-Well, there is only one solution, which is to carefully proofread the whole application before submitting it.
+Well, there is only one solution, which is to proofread the whole application before submitting it carefully.

-This will identify inaccuracies in the specification that can affect the patent enforcement.
-Basically, this will facilitate error identification in the patent application draft, especially from the claims section.
+It will identify inaccuracies in the specification that can affect the patent enforcement.
+This will facilitate error identification in the patent application draft, especially from the claims section.

 Why is Patent Proofreading a fundamental step?

-The following are the major reasons which make patent proofreading an essential step:
+The following are the primary reasons which make patent proofreading an essential step:

 - It will identify mistakes related to core patent claims, thus protecting you from infringement cases.

-- It will make the decision to file a Certificate of Corrections easier.
+- It will decide to file a Certificate of Corrections easier.